 The function $ \phi(\vx,T) $ is the parameterized, by the time horizon $ T $, desirability function.
 The expectations $ \mathbb{E}_{\mathbb{P}} $ and $ \mathbb{E}_{\mathbb{Q}} $ are taken over state trajectories generated with forward sampling of the dynamics

 The desirability function satisfies the PDE that follows

-Which is a form of the Feynman-Kac lemma \cite{Fleming:1995}, that is different from the forms used so far in the finite horizon stochastic optimal control case \cite{TheodorouCDC2012}.
+which is a form of the Feynman-Kac formula \cite{Fleming:1995}.
+It is different from the forms used so far in the finite horizon stochastic optimal control case \cite{TheodorouCDC2012}.
 Next we formally separate variables as in \cite{Fleming:1995}, namely

 Substitute back into (\ref{BackwardChapmanKolmogorov}) results in

 Which can be further written as